Please note: this course description is not fully up-to-date for the academic year 2023-2024. Updates will be published shortly.

 ‘Academic Discourse’ is the third of three Academic Skills courses that are part of the first year of the bachelor’s programme CADS.
 Admission to the course is restricted to students enrolled in the CADS bachelor’s programme and or in a premaster’s programme that assigns this course.

 Lectures are given in English.
-Assignments can be written in English or Dutch (optional).
+Assignments can only be written in English.